-This weekend, clocks around the county will "fall back," by one hour, marking the end of daylight saving time and the beginning of screwed-up sleep for kids around the nation.
-My kids are a little better at this now that they are older, but I can distinctly rememeber struggling with time change when my girls were toddlers.
+Setting our clocks back or setting them forward marks the beginning of screwed-up sleep for kids around the nation.
+My kids are a little better at this now that they are older, but I can distinctly remember struggling with time change when my girls were toddlers.
 If you've got kids who rise and sleep by the clock, here are some tips from penny-pinching blogger Ashley Grimaldo, on easing the adjustment:

 1. Extend bedtime a little later each night.